megaease/easeagent/doc/tracing-api.md

     Map<String, String> getHeaders();

     /**
-     * Convert ProgressContext into AsyncContext and return *
+     * Convert RequestContext into AsyncContext and return *
      * @return {@link AsyncContext} for async
      */